Patterns that refuse to stay still

 As someone deciding what to keep alive.

 Occasional notes on patterns, places, materials and the questions behind them.
+Where craft is not aesthetic, but intelligence.

 Let me show you what happens when beauty is finally set free.